NPavie/npavie.github.io/_posts/2021-05-31-useful-softwares.md

 ### Data sync

 I happen to have tested several personnal cloud tools in the past years.
-- Sync : i test the bittorent based "sync" tool, but i had several issues putting it to work properly
+- [Syncthing](https://syncthing.net) : i tested this bittorent based "sync" tool, but i had several issues putting it to work properly
-- NextCloud : Maybe the most full-feature platform i tested for cloud sync, but i was not sure i needed all the "document view and edition" part of it.
+- [NextCloud](https://nextcloud.com) : Maybe the most full-feature platform i tested for cloud sync, but i was not sure i needed all the "document view and edition" part of it.
-I think it's a pretty good alternative/replacement of google drive or onedrive.
+I think it's a pretty good alternative/replacement of google drive or onedrive with file sync.
-- Seafile : A bit less features than nextcloud but is pretty performant. it's the one i'm using right now
+- [Seafile](https://www.seafile.com/en/home/) : A bit less features than nextcloud but is pretty performant. it's the one i'm using right now

 ### P2P client with web interface